nickpinecone/frontend-lab/calculator/README.md

 # calculator
-The calculator you all have been waiting for, packed with new features and abilities
+The calculator you have been waiting for, packed with new features and abilities

 [Live Demo](https://threedotsellipsis.github.io/calculator/)